christiangenco/christiangenco.github.io/things.md

 * [**Spark**](https://itunes.apple.com/us/app/spark-love-your-email-again/id997102246?mt=8): I follow the [inbox 0](https://www.youtube.com/watch?v=Y3o9DR8X-V0) philosophy to triage my inbox from my phone.
 It takes about 3 minutes with Spark to get through 100 emails, beacuse it's really good at clustering them together and performing group actions (ie: I've scanned through all my notifications emails and starred any that require an action, so now they can all be deleted.)
 * [**Clear**](https://itunes.apple.com/us/app/clear-tasks-reminders-to-do-lists/id493136154?mt=8): the best app to keep lists.
 I use it to keep checklists for packing and other various activities (a la [The Checklist Manifesto](http://amzn.to/2oiQ9Kz)), like shopping lists, daily tasks, things I need to do at a specific places (like things I need to pick up from my parent's house), and [projects list](/projects) prioritization.
 * [**MP3 Books**](https://itunes.apple.com/us/app/mp3-audiobook-player-pro-listen-audiobooks/id889580711?mt=8): not a well designed app, but the best one I've found for listening to mp3 audiobooks, if you don't like [Audible](https://itunes.apple.com/us/app/audible-audio-books-original-series-podcasts/id379693831?mt=8).
+Pretty good speed control so you can listen to books at 3x the normal speed ([the standard pace is for chumps](https://sivers.org/kimo)).
 * [**Google Maps**](https://itunes.apple.com/us/app/google-maps-navigation-transit/id585027354?mt=8): better than apple maps and it syncs with the web app, though the iOS integration isn't as good.
 * [**Overcast**](https://itunes.apple.com/us/app/overcast-podcast-player/id888422857?mt=8): the best podcast app: well designed, and a joy to use.
 * [**Google Photos**](https://itunes.apple.com/us/app/google-photos-free-photo-and-video-storage/id962194608?mt=8): the magic solution I've been waiting for to what to do with all the pictures I take on my phone.
 I've forcibly installed this on all my family's phones, and it's already saved hundreds of pictures.